 Despite very small doctrinal differences, one of the most catching aspects of the Ben Kathryn revelation is its style.
 Just as early Latter-day Saints were given the smell test to help detect true revelations from false (true revelations are given in a poetic form difficult for men or false spirits in the lower heavens to replicate- D&C 67:5–8), so also is the language of the Book of Ben Kathryn unparalleled.
 Likewise its references and allusions to old testament prophecy are unlike anything I have ever read.

-One last very interesting aspect of the revelation is the way in which its prophesy of the restoration of Judah parallels the restoration of the Church/Latter-day Kingdom.
+One last very interesting aspect of the revelation is the way in which its prophesy of the restoration of Judah parallels the restoration of the Ephraimic Church/Latter-day Kingdom.
 (See my synopsis for a run-down of these events.)

 -Just as Joseph Smith received his calling about 40 years before the partial destruction of the USA (civil war), and Christ began his ministry about 40 years before the partial destruction of Israel (siege of Titus), so too is the modern nation of Israel prophesied to be partially destroyed around 40 years after John Ben Kathryn’s calling.

-These, of course, are just my interpretations of the prophecies given by Ben Kathryn, but if you would like to make your own judgements you can read the text yourself.
+These, of course, are just my interpretations of the prophecies given by Ben Kathryn, but if you would like to make your own judgments you can read the text yourself.
 The original version has been posted since about 2006 on Nabion.org here

-to do: talk about the Nabion site and its relation to the text…. (likely a friend of his, but intersting views that I would imagine John would find presumptuous?
+to do: talk about the Nabion site and its relation to the text…. (likely a friend of his, but interesting views that I would imagine John would find presumptuous?